adnane-ka/simple-uuid/README.md

 a simple laravel package to generate uuid instead of auto incrementing ids as primary keys.

-> Warning: This package is not installable via Composer 1.x, make sure you upgrade to Composer 2+ before trying to install it.

 ### what's even a uuid?
 UUID stands for Universally Unique IDentifier. as you may encounter the acronym of it GUID (which stands for Globally Unique IDentifier).